-Description How our audit addressed this key audit matter We refer to the Bank's accounting policies in Note 1 "Determination of fair value" and, "Significant Our audit procedures over financial instruments included, among others: accounting judgements and estimates" and the notes 11, 15, 17 and 20.
-As a result of the Bank's business model, a significant portion of the Bank's balance sheet comprise of financial instruments valued at fair value, these financial instruments consist of bonds and derivatives.
-The Bank has financial instruments where no market price is available, and in these cases, fair value is determined using valuation models based on market data.
-These gaining on understanding of the processes and controls put in place by the Bank to identify, measure and recognize financial instruments testing the general IT controls, including the handling of authorisation and user access regardng the most significant systems used for valuing financial instrumen at year end financial instruments are categorised as level 2 in the IFRS fair value valuation hierarchy.
-The Bank also has financial instruments for which the fair value measurement has been determined using valuation models where the value is affected by input data that cannot be verified by external market data.
-These financial instruments are categorised as level 3 in the IFRS fair value valuation hierarchy. testing the valuation of financial instruments at fair value by comparing the values recorded to independently obtained market prices on input data on a sample basis including valuation specialists in our audit team to carry out independent valuations on a sample basis for various types of financial instruments across the entire fair value hierarchy of financial assets and liabilities The Bank has financial assets and financial liabilities categorised as level 2 totalling EUR 27,328 million and EUR 32,365 million respectively.
-Financial assets and liabilities categorised as level 3 totalled EUR 73 million and EUR 1,009 million respectively. examining the assumptions, methodologies and models used by the Bank to estimate value of complex derivative financial instruments using internal models and/or unobservable data.
-The measurement of financial instruments includes assessments made by the Bank, since valuation models are used.
-The valuation of these financial instruments is therefore deemed to be a key audit matter. compared the assumptions made with appropriate benchmarks and price sources and examined any significant deviations assessing the Bank's disclosures with presentation requirements in applicable accounting standards.
+How our audit addressed this key audit matter

+Our audit procedures over financial instruments included, among others:

+- gaining on understanding of the processes and controls put in place by the Bank to identify, measure and recognize financial instruments - testing the general IT controls, including the handling of authorisation and user access regarding the most significant systems used for valuing financial instruments at year end - testing the valuation of financial instruments at fair value by comparing the values recorded to independently obtained market prices on input data on a sample basis - including valuation specialists in our audit team to carry out independent valuations on a sample basis for various types of financial instruments across the entire fair value hierarchy of financial assets and liabilities - examining the assumptions, methodologies and models used by the Bank to estimate value of complex derivative financial instruments using internal models and/or unobservable data. - compared the assumptions made with appropriate benchmarks and price sources and examined any significant deviations - assessing the Bank's disclosures with presentation requirements in applicable accounting standards.